Cherokee Indian Chief Bowles (Duwali) and his Tragic Quest for Land

 Trespalacios gave Fields and five other Cherokees permission to travel to Mexico City to request written title to their land from Mexican Emperor Agustín de Iturbide.
 Soon after their arrival, Iturbide was overthrown.
 Although the new Mexican government gave a vague verbal promise to uphold the treaty signed with Trespalacios, the Cherokee delegation had to return to Texas without written title.

 In 1825, American empresario Haden Edwards was granted land that included territory claimed by the Cherokees.
-Fields supported Edwards’ efforts to secede from Mexico and form a separate Republic of Fredonia, based on an agreement that land would be divided between the Indians and the Anglo-Americans.
+Fields supported Edwards’ efforts to secede from Mexico and form a separate Republic of Fredonia, based on an agreement that land would be divided between the Native Americans and the Anglo-Americans.
 Bowles doubted Fields’ judgement and refused to take part in the uprising.
 After the rebellion collapsed in 1827, he and other Cherokee leaders had Fields executed for putting the tribe at risk.

 Chief Bowles continued to seek title to Cherokee land, without success.
 An 1833 petition addressed to the Secretary of State of Coahuila and Texas noted: